pavitrakumar78/Street-View-House-Numbers-SVHN-Detection-and-Classification-using-CNN/README.md

 8. Output digits

 ## Examples where the detection and classification pipeline worked well:
+The bounding boxes in the images below are coordinates predicted by the detection CNN and the number prediction is done by the classification CNN.

 | Image  | Predicted value | Actual value |
 | ------------- | ------------- | ------------- |